It certainly seems, ladies and gentlemen, the Senate is awash in tears lately.

 Stay with us.

-This section's gonna be a little short because it went long in the previous one.
+This section is going to be a little short because it went long in the previous one.

 We continue to follow Illinois Senator Dick Durbin around Washington.